Bomb Iran

 "Bomb Iran" (or "Bomb, Bomb, Bomb, Bomb, Bomb Iran") is the name of several parodies of the Regents' 1961 song "Barbara Ann", originally written by Fred Fassert and popularized in a "party" cover version by the Beach Boys in 1965.
 The most popular of the parodies was recorded by Vince Vance & the Valiants in 1980.
-"Bomb Iran" gained a resurgence in notoriety in 2007 during John McCain's 2008 presidential campaign, and gained popularity again during the 2025 US strikes on Iranian nuclear sites.
+"Bomb Iran" gained a resurgence in notoriety in 2007 during John McCain's 2008 presidential campaign, as well as during the 2025 US strikes on Iranian nuclear sites and the 2026 Iran war.

 Origins

 In reaction to the Iran hostage crisis which began in November 1979, the first publicly known version of this parody was recorded by a group called "the Baritone Dwarfs" and aired on the radio in Boston in December 1979.

 A second version, with different lyrics, aired on KIXS-FM (now KGSR) in Killeen, Texas (which broadcasts to the military institution Fort Hood) for a single weekend in January 1980.
 At least five more "Bomb Iran" songs were written and copyrighted in 1980.
-The lyrics have the line "Went to a mosque, gonna throw some rocks...Tell the Ayatollah...'Gonna put you in a box!'", which refers to Ayatollah Ruhollah Khomeini.
+The lyrics have the line "Went to a mosque, gonna throw some rocks...Tell the Ayatollah...'Gonna put you in a box!'", referring to Ayatollah Ruhollah Khomeini.
+Khomeini would die of natural causes in 1989, but his successor, Ali Khamenei would be assassinated by airstrike in 2026.

 In addition to these parodies, another version of "Bomb Iran" was written by radio personalities Dana Michaels and Tom Rivers.
 This version of the song was produced by Rivers and performed by Michaels (guitar and vocals), Ernie Norris (guitar and vocals), John Rode (guitar and vocals), Mark Lewis (vocals), and Tony Blake (vocals), who called themselves the "Not Current in This Time Zone Singers".
 It was first aired on KFQD Radio (where Rivers was program director) in Anchorage, Alaska on April 25, 1980, immediately after an attempt to rescue the American hostages in Tehran failed.
 Rivers later wrote in Billboard Magazine, "the phones lit up like a Christmas tree.
 We logged more than 20,000 calls in three days...and they were 97 percent positive."
 Because of the song's popularity in Australia and New Zealand, EMI Records called Rivers to discuss a possible recording contract and tour.

 Another version of "Bomb Iran" was recorded in 1980 by a group called "J.C. & the B-1 Bombers".